 Lighting is probably the single most important part of good pictures and can make or break them.
 Pay attention to the colors present in the room and use different settings to try and capture them.

 At the very least, try to keep your subjects from being ruined by backlighting or flashed brightly in front of a black shadow background.

 Don’t Be Afraid of The Manual Settings

 Manual ISO, Aperture, and Shutter Speed settings are not complicated if you learn a little bit about the elements of exposure.
 There’s no shame in using automatic settings; they’re quite useful in situations where light, people, and environment change rapidly.
-However, there simply are kinds of pictures that an automatic setting doesn’t have the artistic nuance for.
-Especially if you’re trying to capture warm, soft, glowing light from Christmas decorations and low light environments, manual settings are sometimes the only way to go.
+However, there are pictures for which an automatic setting doesn’t have the artistic nuance you need.
+That’s especially true when you’re trying to capture warm, soft, glowing light from Christmas decorations and low light environments.
+In that case, manual settings are sometimes the only way to go.

 Take Pictures Multiple Times

 Bracketing is an important word in the Photographer’s vocabulary.
 Since digital photography has made taking a gazillion pictures so cheap, take as many as you can.
 Remember, that moment will never happen again, so taking the same picture twenty times and picking the best image is better than taking it once and wishing you had a better shot.